zavadev/trapper-keeper/README.md

 ### Notes
   - Create a new Note, assigning it to a specific Notebook
   - Read all Notes from a selected Notebook
-  - Edit contents of Notes
+  - Edit contents of Note
   - Delete a Note from a Notebook

 ### User Authentication